kuleshov-group/PlantCaduceus/README.md

     -output ./output \ # output directory
     -device 'cuda:1' # GPU device to dump embeddings
 ```

+- The trained XGBoost classifiers in the paper are available [here](classifiers)

 ## Zero-shot score to estimate mutation effect
 We used the log-likelihood difference between the reference and the alternative alleles to estimate the mutation effect.
 The script is available in the `src` directory.
 The script takes the following arguments: